Pettu449/Pettu449/#2 Ambient Lightning Cube/README.md

 This is a new project ALE(Ambient Lightning Effect)

-In this, there is a CUBE with Ambient Lightning Effect
+In this, there is a 3D CUBE with Ambient Lightning Effect also, It rotates continuously.

 This is how it Looks :-